Zarconos/react-modal-zarconoshrnet/README.md

 ## Props

+The Modal component accepts the following props:

-- onClose: A function to be called when the modal is closed.
+- `onClose`: A function to be called when the modal is closed. **Required**.
+- `content`: The content of the modal.
+This can be a React element or any valid JSX. **Required**.
-- options: An object containing additional options for customizing the modal.
-Currently supports closeText option for customizing the close button text.
+- `options`: An object containing additional options for customizing the modal.
+- `closeText`: The text for the close button. **Required**.
+- `modalText`: Optional text for the modal itself.

+These props allow you to customize the behavior and appearance of the Modal component according to your needs.

 ## License